Inspiring and challenging adventurers, creators and thinkers

 Members of our school community are always welcome to contact the Board.

 The easiest way is via email: BOT@pegasusbay.school.nz.
-Or you can write a letter and send it to the Board Chair at the school address.
-All correspondence (paper and digital) is received by the Board Secretary and forwarded on to the to Board Chair for review and next actions.
+Or you can write a letter and address it to the presiding member at the school address.
+All correspondence (paper and digital) is received by the Board Secretary and forwarded on to the presiding member for review and next actions.

-Correspondence should be addressed to the Chairperson.
+All correspondence should be addressed to the presiding member.
 However, please note that issues regarding specific children or members of staff should always be raised in the first instance with those most directly involved, and school management prior to making contact with the Board.

 Current Board Members: